Quebecca/qc_comments/README.md

 - No comments component for the selected page
 - No comments component for the selected page and its sub-pages.

-NB : The option can be changed using the input that cames with the extension named "Select comments section mode" in the 'Pages module' configuration.
+Note : The option can be changed using the input that cames with the extension named "Select comments section display mode" in the 'Pages module' configuration.
 If the option isn't override in a page by administrator, the option will be inheritance from the parent page.

 ### Backend module
 This module contains two different tabs :

 ####Statistics tab

 This tab is used to give the administrator an idea of how much a selected page is useful for frontend users by using a table with analytics data.
 #### Screenshot of the statistics tab